-Laser therapy (LT) is a painless, non-invasive treatment which was recently approved by the FDA for treatment of injuries, wounds, myofascial pain and many other musculoskeletal conditions.
-It is also usually covered by insurance.
+Laser therapy (LT) is a painless, non-invasive, treatment which was recently approved by the FDA for treatment of injuries, wounds, myofascial pain, and many other musculoskeletal conditions.
+It is usually covered by insurance.

-How it works.
 Laser supplies energy to the body in the form of light (at a wavelength of 830 nm).
-These light waves have been found by researchers to penetrate the soft tissue and stimulate tissue regeneration as well as having an anti-inflammatory effect.
-It is backed by over 12 years of clinical research in the United States.
+These light waves have been found by researchers to penetrate the soft tissue and stimulate tissue regeneration as well as have an anti-inflammatory effect.
+This is backed by over 12 years of clinical research in the United States.
 Unlike surgical lasers, lasers do not produce heat or damage tissue.
 There are no reported long-term or irreversible side effects.